 There is not a single friend I haven’t compared myself to.
 I have a round face with full cheeks so the moment I’m next to somebody with higher cheekbones, I begin to feel self-conscious.
-What it is that makes so many of us feel discontent with what we have and who we are?
+Why is it that so many of us feel discontent with what we have and who we are?

 I recall how alien it felt for me, aged 17, to visit my friend in Germany and receive little admiration in her presence.
 Prior to this trip, the way I looked to others seemed to be more important than how I felt about myself.
-Quite honestly, I really needed to dig a little deeper.
+Honestly though, I just needed to dig a little deeper.

 It was a big lesson for me.
 I began to think about the girls who have never felt physically adequate, who constantly compare and belittle themselves based on an unrealistic, unattainable standard of “beauty”.
 With all they have to offer, this pressure is so unfair.
 It was time to shed my teenage angst, to invest my energy into other areas and stop being so goddam pathetic.

-A friendship initially attached by superficial string soon transformed.
-Now when we rekindle, my German friend and I forget about the people around us; their stares become irrelevant.
+Anyway, a friendship initially attached by superficial string soon transformed.
+These days when we rekindle, my German friend and I forget about the people around us; their stares become irrelevant.
 Sisterhood should be based on safety, trust, consideration and fun.
 Our physical differences should be accepted and celebrated rather than scrutinised and compared.

 The amount of times men have approached and openly compared my friendship group is staggering.
-That they believe their unwarranted opinions hold an ounce of value is laughable; deflecting like water off a ducks back.
-As a young girl however, their throw-away comments play a damaging role to ones developing self-esteem.
+That they believe their unwarranted opinions hold an ounce of value is laughable; rolling from us like water off a duck’s back.
+As a young girl however, their throw-away remarks played a damaging role to my self-esteem.
+I never forgot their comments.

-I recall nights out, the “fun before the fun”, where my friends and I have transformed from girl-next-doors to girls-on-fleek.
-We’d spend a good solid hour gaping in front of the mirror, with a familiar feeling of heightened anxiety.
-Our egos, pouting and posing like an elephant in the room, tend to be felt but never acknowledged.
+I recall nights out, the “fun before the fun”, where my friends and I would transform from girls-next-door to girls-on-fleek.
+We’d spend a good couple hours gaping in front of the mirror, with a familiar feeling of heightened anxiety.
+Our egos, bristling up against each other like an elephant in the room; tensions felt but never acknowledged.